acastroaraujo/SelfStudy/README.md

 - Gelman et al's forthcoming ___Regression and Other Stories___

-- Bob Carpenter's new book on Probability
+- Bob Carpenter's forthcoming book on Probability

 - Aronow & Miller's ___Foundations of Agnostic Statistics___